 Although servo is a cheap component of the RC car/truck, it is essential.
 The question arises how you would get to know that problem is in servo or somewhere else?
 One of the most apparent signs is that your RC responds to some transmitter commands but not all.
 Like your wheels may be moving forward but not moving backward.

 While checking circuit boards, don’t forget to check for the burnt-out and lose components.
 If you find any loose part, try to screw it up.
-In the case of burnt-out features, you can fix by yourself, but that would be tricky, so it is better to call the company and ask for them to replace it.
+In the case of burnt-out features, you can fix them by yourself, but that would be tricky.
+So it is better to call the company and ask for them to replace it.

 Another critical thing is whether the shocks are clean or not.
 If they are dirty, then clean them by using dish soap without disassembling them.
 There may be dirt in the A-arms that causes a slow rebound.
 After checking all these points, if you can still get back the shocks, then replace the shocks, you can do it easily without any assistance.